 What’s a smarter way to finance?
 Enter the Home Equity Line of Credit (commonly known as a HELOC).
 A HELOC works the same as any other line of credit — you’re approved for a certain amount and can withdraw funds as needed — but the collateral guaranteeing the loan is based on the equity you have in your house.
 A HELOC will have a better interest rate than a credit card and offers the flexibility to pay it off and withdraw again later if you’re planning multiple projects over a period of time.

-If you’re a Servus member, you have an additional financing avenue to explore – an advance on your Profit Share® Rewards cash.
+If you’re a Servus member, you have an additional financing avenue to explore — a Profit Share® Rewards cash advance.
 Rather than wait for December to roll around (when you’d normally receive your reward), you may be eligible for an advance on this year’s and future years’ funds.
 Contact your financial advisor to find out if you qualify.

 With these tips you’re one step closer to making your dream space a reality.
 And if you need help along the way, Servus experts are available anytime to answer all your (money-related) renovation questions.